jamie-chiu/old-blog/_posts/2022-01-28-remission-rate-untreated-depression.md

-# What is the Short-Term Remission Rate for Untreated Depression?
+# What is the short-term remission rate for untreated depression?

 One area that I am interested in is the phenomena of spontaneous recovery.
 Getting data on how often that happens seemed like a good starting point.